Boston & Maine Railroad

 Berlin mill, 3/1939, Marion Post Wolcott, Library of Congress (click for 25MB .tiff)

 When this waterborne pulpwood traffic subsided is unknown to this author, but photographic evidence suggests that these cars were released into other service, including company service, by 1940.
 The image above shows pulp cars at the Berlin paper mill in March 1939.
 In the background, a 29000 series pulp rack can be seen, demonstrating that the cars were at least subsequently used to move product to other B&M customers in addition to Parker Young.
 A 1941 Phillip Ross Hastings photo of #29033 used in tie service was published in the pictorial collection of his photography, The Boston & Maine, A Photographic Essay.
-The 29000 series cars began to disappear from the B&M's freight car roster in XXXX, and the series vanished from the equipment registers by 1953.
+The 29000 series cars began to disappear from the B&M's freight car roster during WWII, and the series vanished from the equipment registers by the end of 1949.

 Please help preserve and share the history of New England railroads.